backtrace-labs/backtrace-javascript/packages/nestjs/README.md

 });
 ```

-### Custom file/http handlers
+### SDK Method Overrides

-Custom handlers can be implemented to override BacktraceClient file and http operations.
-Overriding the default operations allows custom encryption for data at rest or in motion.
+BacktraceClient.builder is used to override default BacktraceClient methods.
+File and http operation overrides, for example, can be used to implement custom encryption for data at rest or in motion.

 > Do not use these operations to modify the data objects.
 See [Modify/skip error reports](#modifyskip-error-reports) for the correct method to modify a report before sending it to Backtrace.